DYCI2/Somax2/README.md

 A number of packages should now be installing.
 If the installation terminates without any errors, somax and all of its dependencies will now be successfully installed

+### Step 4: Install Max requirements
+* If not already installed, make sure to go to the package manager inside Max and install CNMAT Externals

 ## Getting Started
 A good starting point is the file `tutorial.maxpat` in the root folder.
 This tutorial gives a brief introduction to the different modules of Somax II and introduces the first steps towards interacting with the model.